What Kind of Flooring Increases Home Value?

 Which types of flooring do buyers look for?

-Hardwoods are a solid flooring choice, with a few styles making it to the top of everyone’s list; but you can still make a great sale on your home even if it isn’t fully decked out in the materials of the moment.
-An uptick in flooring sales bega in 2021 as people poured money into home renovations, including in carpeting, which is still a popular choice for bedrooms
+Hardwoods are a solid flooring choice, with a few styles making it to the top of everyone’s list.
+But you can still make a great sale on your home even if it isn’t fully decked out in the trendiest materials.

-There are other budget-friendly options that may provide a fantastic aesthetic and durable functionality.
+You can choose budget-friendly options, which provide a fantastic aesthetic and durable functionality.
 According to Singsheim, “There’s been quite a big change in the last few years.
 Twenty years ago carpet was in, and then the hardwoods started coming back.
 But now we’re trending toward the luxury vinyl tile and laminate type of flooring.”

 Which type of flooring provides the best value to home sellers?